...

 Table of temperatures in Tuscany by month

-Now that you’ve chosen your dates, the question of how best to get to Tuscany arises.
-There are several options, each with its own advantages.
+Once you’ve chosen your travel dates, the next question is how to get to Tuscany.
+There are several options, each with its own benefits depending on your preferences and travel plans.

 By car to Tuscany